E-commerceGrowthiOSAndroidB2C

 Research and concept testing informed the direction before a single screen was designed.

-To deliver this, I mapped every delivery state — from handoff to logistics partner through regional sorting, out for delivery, problem states, failed deliveries, and final delivery — to the exact backend events from our carriers.
-Every customer-facing headline, description, and call-to-action was tied to real data flowing through the system.
+To deliver this, I mapped every delivery state to the exact backend events from our carriers.
+Every customer-facing piece of copy and UI was tied to real data flowing through the system.

 In transit delivery state Problem delivery state Delivered state